 World War I and The Formation of Paramilitaries

-Mann contends that the creation of a paramilitaries following World War I were vital to the success of fascism.
-These paramilitaries were forged out World War I and the new “total war” mentality that normalized violence and they were the core first wave of all fascism movements.
+Mann contends that the creation of paramilitaries following World War I were vital to the success of fascism.
+These paramilitaries were forged out World War I and the new “total war” mentality that normalized violence and they were the core first wave of all fascist movements.
 The initial supporters were young hardened war-veterans who brought military virtues and discipline, comradeship, militarism, and hierarchy, and, “just as there were no class differences at the front, paramilitarism could now transcend class differences.”

-“economic, military, political, and ideological crises of early twentieth century modernity.
+“economic, military, political, and ideological crises of early twentieth-century modernity.
 They propounded plausible solutions to modern capitalism’s class struggles and economic crises.
 They transmitted the values of mass citizen warfare into paramilitarism and aggressive nationalism.
 They were a product of the transition of dual states toward ‘rule by the people,’ proposing a less liberal and more ‘organic’ version of this rule.”

 Thus, Man views fascism as revolutionary; it grew out of the new citizen military combined with a faltering liberal order along with new thoughts about nationalism and the role of the state, or nation-statism.
-It is a phenomenon to the twentieth century and, because it was found through the ‘four crisis of modernity’ it is unlikely to re-appear in the same form.
+It is a phenomenon to the twentieth century and, because it was found through the ‘four crisis’ of modernity’ it is unlikely to re-appear in the same form.

-Ultimately, Mann suggests that fascism was a product of post World War I conditions in Europe and is unlikely to reappear in the same form.
+Ultimately, Mann suggests that fascism was a product of post-World War I conditions in Europe and is unlikely to reappear in the same form.
 However, he cautions: “we must take seriously the chance that fascists might return.
 If we understand the conditions that generated fascists, we can better understand whether they might return and how we might avoid this.”

 Mann believes fascism could rise again throughout the world however because of different crisis’s it could take a different form.
 To better understand the conditions that created fascism, Mann employs the use of the Ideological, Political, Social, and Economic rubric.
 It is through this rubric, he argues, that we can understand what causes some countries to slip into fascism and others to resist.